blacksenator/fritzsoap/README.md

 That´s all! **Simple, convenient, straightforward!**

 The file `fritzsoap.php` is the meta class providing general basic objects.
+All other files are subclasses as descendants of this meta class.

+### Classes and methods

-All other files are subclasses as descendants of this meta class. **Each subclass refers to exactly one service!** The naming is identical.
+**Each subclass refers to exactly one service!** The naming is identical.
 In every particular class there is also one function for each action!
-The **function name matches the name of the action** - following php coding rules: first char lower case and no hyphens!
+The **function name matches the name of the action** - follows general PHP language rules: no hyphens and PSR-1: *camelCase*.
-For example, the `X_AVM-DE_GetIPTVOptimized` **action** is called with the `x_AVM_DE_GetIPTVOptimized` **function**.
+For example, the
+`X_AVM-DE_GetIPTVOptimized` **action** is called with the `x_AVM_DE_GetIPTVOptimized` **function**.

+According to PSR, class names should be *StudlyCaps*.
+Due to the object orientation and the therefore dynamic determination of the dedicated classes for the service, this had to be deliberately avoided.

+### Additional functions

+In some cases, the respective classes contain a few other useful functions that make it easier to call up the interfaces.
+These additionally coded functions are then listed in the header and their coding can be found at the end of the respective files.

+In addition, the parent class `fritzsoap.php` inherits a few more functions:

+* public:
+  * `getClient()`
+  * `getServiceDescription()`
+  * `getURL()`
+  * `getServerAddress()`
+* protected:
+  * `getFritzBoxServices()`
+  * `errorHandling()`
+  * `boolToState()`
+  * `arrayToXML()`

+The use of the functions is described in their respective headers.

 ### Useful dependency